 The globally accepted book subject code standards are the Book Industry Standards And Communications (BISAC) codes.

-These codes basically help describe the subject of your book so they can be categorized properly within the book industry and by booksellers.
+These codes help describe the subject of your book so they can be categorized properly within the book industry and by booksellers.

-For example, if your book is a general self-help book, it would be categorized as, SEL000000 SELF-HELP / General.
+For example, if your book is a general self-help book, it would be categorized as SEL000000 SELF-HELP / General.

 You can review the comprehensive list of BISAC codes to determine the best subject codes to suit your book.

-Finally, to solidify your pitch, it's a good idea to include a sample table of contents and sample chapters.
-This will really give the publishing team reading your book proposal a taste of how amazing your writing is.
+Finally, to solidify your pitch, it’s a good idea to include a sample table of contents and sample chapters.
+This will give the publishing team reading your book proposal a taste of how amazing your writing is.

-It also helps them fully understand your book's potential and gives them perspective as to how successful it could be.
+It also helps them fully understand your book’s potential and gives them perspective as to how successful it could be.
+In addition, a table of contents will help them understand how your book is organized.

-A book proposal sample template
+A book proposal template sample

 Below is an example of a book proposal template based on the details above.
 You can simply copy and paste it into a word document to get started on yours or use the PDF checklist version above.